-Over the past decade, the cannabis- and hemp-derived compound cannabidiol (CBD) as well as other cannabinoids have taken center stage in the ongoing revolution of natural medicine.
-This is mostly due to the work of medical researchers, who through numerous independent studies have found evidence of various medicinal and therapeutic properties in CBD.
-Today, both natural and synthetic CBD is commonly used around the world to ameliorate symptoms of a wide variety of disorders.
-These include:
+Over the past decade, the cannabis- and hemp-derived compound cannabidiol (CBD) as well as other cannabinoids have taken center stage in the ongoing revolution of hemp.
+This is mostly due to the work of researchers, who through numerous independent studies have found evidence of various therapeutic properties in CBD.
+Today, both natural and synthetic CBD are commonly used around the world.

 Over-the-counter CBD products used as supplements have drawn largely positive reviews and testimonials, with some consumers reporting little noticeable effect or change in their respective symptoms.
 This can likely be attributed to the sourcingof the CBD products they happened to purchase.
 In this post, we break down the differences between naturally-sourced CBD and synthetic CBD, as well as the drawbacks and dangers of using the latter.

 Naturally-Sourced CBD: Where It Comes From & Why That’s a Good Thing

 Aside from the work of medical researchers, there is an impressive amount of anecdotal evidence supporting the idea that naturally-sourced CBD products could reduce or improve the severity of symptoms related to a variety of conditions; from panic attacks to obsessive compulsive disorder.

 Some independent studies even claim that naturally-sourced CBD could cause appreciable improvement in symptoms related to the early stages of dementia, such as mood swings, aggravation and disruption of circadian rhythms.
 This is due in large part to the fact that natural CBD comes from two plants chock-full of compounds: cannabis and hemp.